-Illustrated below is a script for an iMovie project, a sample weather gauge and an iMovie exemplar for “les expressions météorologiques.”
+Illustrated below is a script for an iMovie project, a sample weather gauge for “les expressions météorologiques.”
 Students will most likely have to practice the script for several classes to perfect their pronunciation.
 I hope that your students enjoy completing this project :):

 It is always a great idea to follow-up with students and regularly ask them throughout the day “quel temps fait-il dehors?”
 By consistently practicing concepts, students better retain what they have learned in French.